 4. The Math of the 90-Day Commitment

 I wish I’d realized how much of a financial and temporal commitment this was before I started.
-At $54 per bottle, I ended up spending a total investment of $162 to cover the full 90-day testing period.
+Each bottle usually runs around fifty bucks, and for a full 90-day trial, you're looking at a low-three-figure investment.
 That’s 180 capsules consumed with zero skipped days.
-It’s not cheap, especially when you’re used to buying $15 cleansers at the drugstore, but when I compared it to the hundreds I’ve spent on professional extractions that only worked for a week, the math started to make sense.
-I even did a PrimeBiome vs GUT VITA: My 30-Day Spreadsheet Showdown to see if a cheaper option could keep up, but for my specific hormonal cystic issues, the PrimeBiome strains seemed to have a more targeted effect on the jawline area.
+It’s not cheap, especially when you’re used to buying fifteen-dollar cleansers at the drugstore, but when I compared it to the hundreds I’ve spent on professional extractions that only worked for a week, the math started to make sense.

 5. The Turning Point is Often Quiet